mtellal/bgp/doc.md

 >Note ! `arp` - command display the ARP table of a machine
 >Note ! `ip neigh show` - command show the associations IP <-> MAC
+>Note ! `brctl showmacs br0` - show MAC mapping in a bridge

 ---